27 Vegetable Garden Ideas To Grow More Food

 If you’re in a hot climate (hello to our Aussie readers!) or you want to give thirsty plants extra water without watering your whole patch – then get some water bottle dribblers.
 You can make them easily from any PET bottle, some gardeners prefer to use wine bottles because they look nicer – either works.

-Just poke a hole in the top of the cap, bury the top third of the bottle into the dirt and voila!
-Or if you want to go the extra mile get some of these terracotta water spikes which are perfect for keeping bottles upright.
+Just poke a hole in the top of the cap, bury the top third of the bottle into the dirt, and voila!
+Or if you want to go the extra mile, get some terracotta water spikes, which are perfect for keeping bottles upright.

 These work really well for growing thirsty crops in containers.
 Check out the 21 best vegetables to grow in containers here.